ehsaniara/es-kafka-pagination/index.md

   ]
 }
 ```
-and get the next sort value and use it in your next call.
+then get the next sort value and use it in your next call.

-This process is sequentially asynchronous, which means to get through 1,000,000 documents you need to call ES 1,000,000/10,000=100 times one after the other.
+This process is sequentially asynchronous, which means to get through 1,000,000 documents you need to call ES 1,000,000/10,000=**_100_** times one after the other.

 ### What can go wrong?
 - let’s say your application dies or runs out of memory during these calls